FluxForce AI Blog | Secure AI Agents, Compliance & Fraud Insights

 An example workflow for a financial institution:

-1. Data Gathering: Agentic AI agents automatically retrieve and synthesize information from open source intelligence gathering and recorded future threat intelligence.
+1. Data Gathering: Agentic AI agents automatically retrieve and synthesize information from open source intelligence gathering sources and platforms such as Recorded Future for threat intelligence enrichment.

 2. Risk Assessment: The system evaluates transactions against OSINT-based identity verification and prior fraud patterns.